TerryCross/WebEraser/README.md

 ![Stackoverflow as it normally is with banner ad.](https://github.com/TerryCross/imgstore/raw/master/StackoverflowWithAd.png "StackOverflow as it normally appears.")

-WebEraser, Nuke Anything on the web with Weberaser.
+WebEraser, Cover anything on the web with Weberaser.